ImplFerris/pico-pico/src/core-concepts/pwm/pwm-in-rp2350.md

 In standard PWM (fast PWM), the counter counts up from 0 to TOP, then immediately resets to 0.
 This creates asymmetric edges where the output changes at different points in the cycle.

 Phase-correct PWM counts up to TOP, then counts back down to 0, creating a triangular waveform.
 The output switches symmetrically - once going up and once coming down.
 This produces centered pulses with edges that mirror each other, reducing electromagnetic interference and creating smoother transitions.
 The trade-off is that phase-correct mode runs at half the frequency of standard PWM for the same TOP value.
+See [Phase Correct Mode](top-divider-rp2350.html#phase-correct-mode) later on for more details on it.

 Configure PWM4 to operate in phase-correct mode for smoother output transitions.